 “Zenobia is one of my most driven employees,” said Christopher Burchett, New Circle Crossings store manager.
 “She takes pride in her work and models our core values every shift.
 Zenobia is definitely someone I look forward to seeing grow and moving up.”

-Zenobia is currently working toward two more goals.
-She just deposited $250 for the Goodwill Cars to Work program, which offers secured auto loans to individuals – employees or non-employees of Goodwill – with low or no credit.
-And she’s looking for a dentist in order to take advantage of an employee benefits program that pays up to $5,000 for dental work, as she’s missing some of her teeth.
+She is currently working toward one more goal: looking for a dentist in order to take advantage of an employee benefits program that pays up to $5,000 for dental work, as she’s missing some of her teeth.

 Because of all these accomplishments, Zenobia, an alcohol and drug addict, said she has been clean for nine months.